stabilityprotocol/docs/docs/developers/bsr.md

 STABILITY is an EVM-compatible blockchain (built on Substrate), which means developers interact with BSR through familiar Ethereum-like interfaces.

 The fee-sharing logic runs in the chain’s runtime, but it’s exposed to smart contracts and external applications via a precompiled system contract called the `FeeRewardsVaultController`.
-This precompile lives at a fixed STABILITY address at[`0x0000000000000000000000000000000000000807`](https://explorer.stabilityprotocol.com/address/0x0000000000000000000000000000000000000807).
+This precompile lives at[`0x0000000000000000000000000000000000000807`](https://explorer.stabilityprotocol.com/address/0x0000000000000000000000000000000000000807).
 The smart contract code is available [on Github](https://github.com/stabilityprotocol/stability/blob/896c16bbdd1d2c0a241d945f5f42b00f00d3caff/precompiles/fee-rewards-vault-controller/FeeRewardsVaultController.sol#L4).

 All BSR functions are accessible via the precompiled contract interface.
 Developers can use web3.js, ethers.js, or Solidity to call these functions exactly like a normal contract.
 For example, calling `FeeRewardsVaultController.getValidatorPercentage()` will return the current fee split percentage allocated to validators​.
 More importantly, the precompile allows claiming and querying accumulated fee shares through standard function calls, making BSR easy to use.

 ## Earning and Claiming Fees as a Developer

-When a transaction involving a smart contract executes, the BSR mechanism will automatically allocate the validator's and the smart contract's share of the fee into the `feeRewardsVaultController`.
+When a transaction involving a smart contract executes, the BSR mechanism will automatically allocate the validator's and the smart contract's share of the fee into the `FeeRewardsVaultController`.

 To claim your funds, your smart contract and dApp must be whitelisted.
 What this means for a developer is that after deploying a contract, you should apply for or await whitelisting by the protocol’s governance or admin.
 All contracts accrue their fee share regardless of whitelist status.
 Your dapp’s share is still recorded.
 However, only whitelisted contracts are permitted to actually withdraw the funds​.